clover-eric/anx-calibre-manager/README.md

 - **In-Browser Book Previewer**: Preview E-Book directly in your browser.
 Features Text-to-Speech (TTS).
 - **Audiobook Generation**: Convert EPUB books into M4B audiobooks with chapter markers, using configurable Text-to-Speech (TTS) providers (e.g., Microsoft Edge TTS).
 The generated M4B files are fully compatible with audiobook servers like [Audiobookshelf](https://www.audiobookshelf.org/).
 - **Online Audiobook Player**: Listen to your generated M4B audiobooks directly in the browser.
 Your listening progress is automatically saved and synced.
+- **Ask AI**: Engage in conversations with your books.
+This feature allows you to chat with any book in your library, ask questions about its content, get summaries, or explore themes through an AI-powered interface.
 - **Calibre Integration**: Connects to your existing Calibre server to browse and search your library.
 - **KOReader Sync**: Sync your reading progress and reading time with KOReader devices.
 - **Smart Send to Kindle**: Automatically handles formats when sending to your Kindle.
 If an EPUB exists, it's sent directly.
 If not, the app **converts the best available format to EPUB** based on your preferences before sending, ensuring optimal compatibility.